 Measures do not currently exist for outcomes five and six.
-Although the Steering Committee on Performance and Outcome Reform initially recommended measures for these outcomes, the Council did not move forward with those recommendations because either data were not available or responsibility for service delivery had shifted from the counties to DHS.
-Performance Management system staff are currently working with various stakeholders to develop additional system measures.
+Performance Management system staff are currently working with various stakeholders to develop additional system measures in the areas of children's and adult mental health and equity.
 Following the addition of any new measure to the Performance Management system, counties will first receive individual reports with baseline performance data.
-Counties will not be subject to PIPs on those measures until the following year.
+Counties will not be subject to PIPs on new measures until the following year.